mattjlewis/diozero/docs/index.md

 The aim of this library is to encapsulate real-world devices as classes with meaningful operation names, for example LED (on / off), LDR (get luminosity), Button (pressed / released), Motor (forward / backwards / left / right).
 All devices implement `Closeable` hence will get automatically closed by the `try (Device d = new Device()) { d.doSomething() }` statement.
 This is best illustrated by some simple examples.

+!!! note
+    All pin numbers are device native, i.e. Broadcom for the Raspberry Pi.

 LED control:

 ```java